FortuneStreetModding/fortunestreetmodding.github.io/_maps/FacingWorlds/facingWorlds.md

 name:
   en: Facing Worlds
 desc:
   en: In this map you need to go to each side to gather all 4 suits.
 Taking the warp is a good shortcut, if you are lucky enough to land on it.
-The switches are an alternative though they are also risky since you can end up helping your opponents instead.
+The Event Squares are an alternative though they are also risky since you can end up helping your opponents instead.
-  de: Auf dieser Karte muss man zu jeder Seite gehen um all 4 Farben zu sammeln.
-Wenn du Glück hast, kannst du mithilfe vom Warp schnell auf die andere Seite kommen.
-Die Schalter sind eine Alternative aber auch riskant da sie stattdessen auch deinen Gegnern helfen kann.
+  de: Auf dieser Karte muss man zu jeder Seite gehen um alle 4 Farben zu sammeln.
+Wenn du Glück hast, kannst du mithilfe von einem Warp schnell auf die andere Seite kommen.
+Die Ereignisfelder sind eine riskante Alternative, da sie anstatt dir zu helfen, auch deinen Gegnern helfen kann.
 ruleSet: Standard
 theme: DragonQuest
 initialCash: 2000